Steve Sanders (American football): Detroit Lions

 After finishing the 2008 season on the Browns' practice squad, Sanders was signed to a future contract by the Detroit Lions on January 7, 2009.
 He was waived on May 4.

 New York Sentinels

-Sanders was drafted by the New York Sentinels of the United Football League in the UFL Premiere Season Draft.
+Sanders was selected by the New York Sentinels of the United Football League in the UFL Premiere Season Draft.
 He signed with the team on August 5, 2009, but was later released from his contract so he could sign with the Arizona Cardinals.

 Arizona Cardinals

 Sanders signed with the Arizona Cardinals on August 18, 2009 only to be waived on September 4.

 Arena Football League

 In March 2010, Sanders was signed by his hometown Cleveland Gladiators of the Arena Football League.